-The fees billed by Ernst & Young in 2017 and 2016 for services provided to us were as follows:
+The fees billed by Ernst & Young in 2018 and 2017 for services provided to us were as follows:

-2017 2016
+2018 2017

-Audit Fees (1) \$ 1,585,405 \$ 1,392,757
+Audit Fees (1) \$2,374,500 \$1,585,405

-Audit-Related Fees (2) \$ 207,855 \$ 397,180
+Audit-Related Fees (2) \$ 736,178 \$ 207,855

-Tax Fees (3) \$ 40,741 \$ 37,259
+Tax Fees (3) \$ 17,939 \$ 40,741

 All Other Fees (4) \$ 14,086

-TOTAL \$ 1,848,087 \$ 1,827,196
+TOTAL \$3,128,617 \$1,848,087

-- (1) "Audit Fees" are the aggregate fees billed by Ernst & Young for professional services rendered for the audit of the Company's annual financial statements for the years ended December 31, 2017 and December 31, 2016, the audit of the effectiveness of the Company's internal control over financial reporting as of December 31, 2017 and December 31, 2016, the reviews of the financial statements included in the Company's quarterly reports on Form 10-Q during 2017 and 2016, and consultation with respect to various accounting and financial reporting matters during 2017 and 2016. - (2) "Audit-Related Fees" include fees billed for assurance and related services that are reasonably related to the performance of the audit and not included in the "audit fees" described above.
+- (1) "Audit Fees" are the aggregate fees billed by Ernst & Young for professional services rendered for the audit of the Company's annual financial statements for the years ended December 31, 2018 and December 31, 2017, the audit of the effectiveness of the Company's internal control over financial reporting as of December 31, 2018 and December 31, 2017, the reviews of the financial statements included in the Company's quarterly reports on Form 10-Q during 2018 and 2017, and consultation with respect to various accounting and financial reporting matters during 2018 and 2017. - (2) "Audit-Related Fees" include fees billed for assurance and related services that are reasonably related to the performance of the audit and not included in the "audit fees" described above.
+The 2018 Audit-Related Fees relate to assistance with financial due-diligence for the disposition of Mode and potential acquisitions.
 The 2017 Audit-Related Fees relate to assistance with financial due-diligence for potential acquisitions. - (3) "Tax Fees" are fees for tax services billed by Ernst & Young. - (4) There were "Other Fees" in 2017 related to professional services rendered for our Mexico operations and in connection with the review of an S-8 filing.
-There were no Other Fees incurred in 2016.

 The Audit Committee must pre-approve any audit or any permissible non-audit services to be provided by the Company's independent auditors, and has established pre-approval policies and procedures for such services.
 Permissible non-audit services are those allowed under the regulations of the SEC.
 The Audit Committee may approve certain specific categories of permissible non-audit services within an aggregated budgeted dollar limit.
-The Audit Committee must approve on a project-by-project basis any permissible non-audit services that do not fall within a pre- approved category, or pre-approved permissible non-audit services that exceed the previously approved fees.
-All services provided by Ernst & Young during 2017 were approved by the Audit Committee and were permissible under applicable laws and regulations and will continue to be pre-approved by the Audit Committee.
+The Audit Committee must approve on a project-by-project basis any permissible non-audit services that do not fall within a pre-approved category, or pre-approved permissible non-audit services that exceed the previously approved fees.
+All services provided by Ernst & Young during 2018 were approved by the Audit Committee and were permissible under applicable laws and regulations and will continue to be pre-approved by the Audit Committee.